 KEMI evaluated the credit ratings of these holdings, noting neither a significant deterioration since purchase nor other factors which may indicate an other-than-temporary impairment, such as the length of time and extent to which fair value has been less than cost, the financial condition and near-term prospects of the issuer as well as specific events or circumstances that may influence the operations of the issuer, and KEMI's intent and ability to hold the investment for a sufficient time in order to enable recovery of cost.
+In 2023, KEMI had recorded no other-than-temporary impairments.
 In 2022, KEMI held one corporate bond for which it recorded an other-than-temporary impairment loss of \$358,228.
-KEMI reduced the book adjusted carrying value of this bond from \$1,997,002 to its December 27, 2022, market value of \$1,638,800 (bond was further valued at market value of \$1,553,000 as at December 31, 2022 since its NAIC designation was rated at 6).
+KEMI reduced the book adjusted carrying value of this bond from \$1,997,002 to its December 27, 2022 market value of \$1,638,800 (bond was further valued at market value of \$1,553,000 as at December 31, 2022 since its NAIC designation was rated at 6).
 The other-than-temporary impairment loss is reflected in KEMI's net realized capital gains on the 2022 statement of income - statutory basis.
-In 2021, KEMI held one corporate bond for which it recorded an other-than-temporary impairment loss discrete bond for which it recorded an other-than-temporary impairment loss is reflected in KEMI's net realized capital gains on the 2022 statement of income - statutory basis.
-In 2021, KEMI held one corporate bond for which it recorded an other-than-temporary impairment loss of \$339,922.
-KEMI reduced the book adjusted carrying value of this bond from \$1,507,271 to its December 31, 2021 market value of \$1,167,349.